-A weekly podcast about mental health and wellbeing
+A WEEKLY podcast FULL OF SIMPLE IDEAS FOR BETTER mental health and wellbeing

-Why do we need to talk about mental health?
+Why we need to talk about mental health

-Taking care of your mental health and wellbeing is absolutely essential for everyone – everybody has a mind, and taking care of it is no different to taking care of your body to look after your physical health (and definitely no less important!).
+Taking care of your mental health and wellbeing is absolutely essential for everyone, and it’s no different than taking care of your physical health (and definitely no less important!).

 Talking about mental health and wellbeing is important for several reasons:

 - It provides a greater awareness of why it’s so important to proactively manage our mental wellbeing every single day, similar to the way in which healthy diet and exercise supports physical health

 - It helps to break through the many stigmas surrounding mental illness

 - It highlights that mental illness is no different to physical illness – people get sick through no fault of their own, and it’s not a sign of weakness to admit you need help